 - Relevance to the Theme/Topic Area and objectives of MaDE2021

 - Scientific, technical, or industrial merit, originality and interest

 - A demonstrable fit to the description of Oral or Poster presentations (above)

 - Compliance with the word count and format requirements for Abstracts (detailed in the Abstract Template)

-Please note: Abstracts for 12 minute Oral presentations may be submitted before all analyses and interpretations of the results have been finalised, but authors must at least report some preliminary results.
-Vague statements, such as ‘results will be discussed’, will not be accepted.
+Please note: Abstracts for 12-minute Oral presentations may be submitted before all analyses and interpretations of the results or development achievements have been finalised but authors must, at least, report some preliminary results or progress to the achievements.
+Vague statements such as ‘results or achievements will be discussed, will not be accepted.

 5. Abstract submission

 When submitting an Abstract, you will be required to provide the following information in the Portal and in your Abstract respectively.

 - Abstract title (should reflect the content of the presentation)